-When you think of a kick-ass heroine, who springs to mind?
-Obviously Hit-Girl in the movie Kick Ass.
-Or Katniss in The Hunger Games, or the cat burglar Selina Kyle in The Dark Knight Rises – all fine heroines, and I love them.
+Hit-Girl in the movie Kick Ass , Katniss in The Hunger Games, the cat burglar Selina Kyle in The Dark Knight Rises – all fine heroines, and I love them.

 10 Great Romantic Heroines

 A Town Like Alice, by Nevil Shute The heroine of this novel is called Jean Paget (such a dull, ordinary name) and when the novel begins she is secretary in a factory (such a dull, ordinary job).
-However, the novel flashes back in time to the second world war and Jean’s incredible hardships in Malaya during a forced march by the Japanese, and we soon realise that underneath her staid exterior Jean is absolutely not dull and ordinary.
-She makes heroic sacrifices for the other women during the march and along the way meets and falls in love with an Australian POW named Joe.
+The novel flashes back in time to the second world war and Jean’s incredible hardships in Malaya during a forced march by the Japanese, and we soon realise that underneath her staid exterior Jean is absolutely not dull and ordinary.
+She makes heroic sacrifices for the other women during the march, and along the way meets and falls in love with an Australian POW named Joe.
 The novel later deals with their attempts to find each other after the war.
 In the Australian outback Jean goes on to prove herself once more to be some tough chick.
 So, never under-estimate an English secretary in a tweed skirt.
 Jean is proof that even the most ordinary of women can become heroines in extraordinary circumstances.
 She is one of my all-time favourite down-to-earth heroines, and Joe is one of my favourite heroes.

 An Unsuitable Job for a Woman, by P.D.
 James Cordelia Gray is a private detective.
 During one of her investigations a murder is committed and, for reasons too complicated to go into here, Cordelia decides to protect the murderer and arrange the body to make it look like suicide.
 The police are called in and she meets the brilliant Adam Dalgliesh (hero of P.D.
 James’ other crime novels) for the first time.
 The scene where Dalgliesh questions Cordelia is excellently written and nail-biting.
 He knows a murder has been committed, and she knows he knows, but she remains brilliantly cool throughout.
 The tension between the two of them sizzles off the page.
 In a later book (A Taste for Death) they are seen “dining together.”
 I just love the understatement.